Bishop Stopford's School

 Bishop Stopford's School, commonly known as Bishop Stopford's, or (simply) just Bishop's, is a voluntary aided co-educational secondary school specialising in mathematics, computing and engineering, with a sixth form.
 It is a London Diocesan Church of England school with worship in a relatively High Church Anglo-Catholic tradition.
 It is in Brick Lane, Enfield, near Enfield Highway, Greater London, England.

 Overview

 Bishop Stopford's has about 920 pupils aged 11 to 19.
 In 2004 the school received an award for mathematics and computing and in 2008 engineering specialist status.

 Key Stage 3

 At Key Stage 3 pupils follow the same subjects for years 7–9.
 All pupils start to take French in Year 7.

 GCSE

 In Year 9 pupils can choose what subjects they wish to take for their GCSEs.
-All pupils take maths, science, English language, English literature, religious education, and physical education.
+All pupils take maths, science (either two GCSEs' worth of combined science or three separate GCSEs in biology, chemistry and physics), English language, English literature, religious studies and Spanish.
+All students continue to take lessons in physical education and PSHE, but these are not mandatory GCSE subjects.

 Sixth form

 Pupils may take a 1-year BTEC course in either OCR business studies or BTEC art and design, or AS/A2 levels.